Gaming is much more than a hobby to a lot of people. It’s an identity. They are a gamer.

 We’ve already learnt that you don’t need a gaming computer to play PC games, but do you need a gaming computer to play the PC games that you really want to play?
 Quite possibly.

-A gaming computer designed to play an older AAA game like GTA V would need more capable hardware, which is why the Chillblast Fusion Sorcerer comes equipped with An AMD Ryzen 5 3600 and an Nvidia GTX 1660 Super – a much more powerful hardware specification.
+A gaming computer designed to play an older AAA game like GTA V would need more capable hardware, which is why the Chillblast Fusion Sorcerer comes equipped with An AMD Ryzen 5 3600 and an Nvidia RTX 3060 – a much more powerful hardware specification.
 That added cost also gets you double the memory and much faster and more expansive storage.

 What about streaming?